thomasjwise/education_resource_directory/content/dataviz_research/_index.en.md

 ## Transferable Skills

-* Use of replicatable techniques for graph production
+* Use of replication driven techniques for graph production
 * Use of effective layering techniques in ggplot
 * Understanding techniques to make effective publishable plots in line with common standards.